alexharri/website/posts/webgl-gradients.md

   seed={2836}
 />

-This makes the background noise feel like it flows to the left -- but not uniformly so.
+This makes the noise feel like it flows to the left -- but not uniformly so.

 I think this is looking quite good!
-Let's clean things up by moving this into a <Gl method>background_noise</Gl> function that returns a value between $0$ and $1$:
+Let's clean things up putting this into a <Gl method>background_noise</Gl> function:

 ```glsl
 float background_noise() {